carpediem/JSend/documentation.md

 public JSend::send(array $headers = []): string
 ```

-You can directly send the JSend object with the `application/json` header using the `JSend::send` method.
-Optionally, you can add more headers information using this method.
+Sends the JSend response with the `Content-Type` header set to `application/json` with a `UTF-8` charset.

 #### Parameters

-- `$headers` additional headers as an associative array.
-This parameter is optional.
+- `$headers`: additional headers represented as an associative array where each key represents the header name and its corresponding value represents the header value. *- optional parameter*

-<p class="message-warning">If any of the additional header submitted are malformed an exception will be thrown.</p>
+<p class="message-warning">If any of the additional header submitted is malformed an <code>InvalidArgumentException</code> is thrown.</p>

 #### Example